jasonjson/jasonjson.github.io/_posts/2015-10-21-word-search.markdown

 - Dynamic Programming
 author: Jason
 ---
-<p><strong><em>Given a 2D board and a word, find if the word exists in the grid.
+**Given a 2D board and a word, find if the word exists in the grid.
 The word can be constructed from letters of sequentially adjacent cell, where "adjacent" cells are those horizontally or vertically neighboring.
-The same letter cell may not be used more than once.</em></strong></p>
+The same letter cell may not be used more than once.**

 ``` java